The 32nd Annual Aging with Developmental Disabilities Conference will be held on May 15-16, 2023.

-Awards (Allene M. Jackson Award and Dr. John Morley Award)
+Awards (Allene M. Jackson Award and Dr. John E. Morley Award)

 Allene M. Jackson Award

 The Allene M. Jackson Award, originated in 2003, named after AADD's founding Executive Director, Allene M. Jackson, who led the agency from 1989 to 1995.
 This award is given to a direct care staff who have demonstrated a commitment to excellence in their work with a person or persons who are at least 50 years of age and have a developmental disability.

-2017 marked the 15th anniversary of presenting this award.
+2023 will mark the 20th anniversary of presenting this award.
 AADD commends our past award winners for their commitment to the field of aging with developmental disabilities.